Mustafa-Hassan2001/Mustafa-Hassan2001/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=javascript&logo-color=white"/>
   </a>
       </p>
-        <p><strong>HTML5, CSS3 & Javascript</strong> - Fitness Club : This is user-friendly website where you can see details about gym, trainers, facility, class schedule and monthly packages.</p>
+        <p><strong>HTML5, CSS3 & Javascript</strong> - RentalX : This is user-friendly website where you can browse various cars for rent.
+You can easily select and book a car for your rental needs.</p>
     </td>
   </tr>